A good news post about my oil pulling experiment!

 My dentist estimated between a 20 – 40% reduction in plaque build-up since my last visit a month ago.
 That’s just from oil pulling.
 My hygienist even danced a wee jig at the improved state of my gum health since she last saw me 6 months ago.
 And, while that is certainly not all due to the oil pulling – pretty sure my gut healing is having some effect – the reduction in plaque build-up is.

 I think I’m going to keep on oil pulling.
-It’s now part of my daily routine.
+It’s now part of my morning ritual.